Skip to content

 Create BigQuery database connection in Glean

-1. First, goto your Glean settings page from the project dropdown
+1. First, go to your Glean settings (opens in a new tab) page from the project dropdown.

-2. Click + New Database Connection and fill out the fields below
+2. Click + New Database Connection and fill out the fields below.

 Settings

-• Connection name: a name for this database connection.
+• Connection Name: A name for this database connection.
 If you use DataOps, you can use the connection name to refer to this database.